 Day 2 | Oaxaca Itinerary

-Today take one of the best day trips from Oaxaca, visit Monte Alban.
-Again, with limited time, opt for an organized tour.
+Today take one of the best day trips from Oaxaca, visit the UNESCO World Heritage Site of Monte Alban.
+Again, with limited time on a 3 day Oaxaca itinerary, opt for an organized tour.
 Most Monte Alban tours are at least 3 hours long.

 Monte Alban | Monte Albán

-Monte Alban is a UNESCO recognized site which was inhabited for over 1,500 by the three most prevalent Indigenous civilizations in the Oaxaca region: the Olmecs, Zapotecs and Mixtecs.
+Monte Alban is a UNESCO-recognized site that was inhabited for over 1,500 by the three most prevalent Indigenous civilizations in the Oaxaca region: the Olmecs, Zapotecs, and Mixtecs.
 The impressive hilltop ruins were one of the most important cities in Mesoamerica.
 In its prime, Monte Alban was home to almost 35,000 people.

 More Things to Do in Oaxaca on Day 2

-With more time on Day 2 you could visit some of these popular artisan villages or spend the afternoon relaxing and casually visiting more of the Oaxaca city center and barrios.
+With more time on Day 2 you could visit some of these popular artisan villages near Oaxaca or spend the afternoon casually visiting more of the Oaxaca city center and barrios.
 Oaxaca has a fun and vibrant art scene.
 Culture can be found everywhere in the form of modern art galleries, street art, free museums, and street performers.

 Again, to see as much as possible, utilize a driver or organized tour.